 In laboratory or field studies at unidentified locations, Elsner et al. (2010), Liang et al. (2007) and Lojksek-Lima et al. (2012) used carbon stable isotope analyses (CSIA) to distinguish abiotic from biotic degradation of TCE and other chlorinated ethenes.
 CSIA involves measuring the concentrations of carbon 12 and 13 in the chlorinated ethenes.
 Because it takes slightly more energy to break a bond with carbon-13 than carbon-12 because of its greater mass, microorganisms tend to metabolize carbon-12 more than carbon-13.
 This results in abiotic and biotic degradation of chlorinated ethenes having distinctive δ13C results.

-A small number of carbon isotope analyses were performed on TCE from groundwaters in the northwest plume by Lee et al. (2008), as shown in Table 4.
+A small number of carbon isotope analyses were performed on TCE from groundwater in the northwest plume by Lee et al. (2008), as shown in Table 4.
 The general slight decrease in the δ13C per mil analyses of TCE between the MW-197 control well and down gradient wells along the northwest plume (Figure 5), as well as other evidence from Phases I and II of the DOE-sponsored study, indicates that aerobic co-metabolic biodegradation of the TCE is occurring (Lee et al. 2008; KRCEE 2008, 13).

 To apply the methods in Elsner et al. (2010) and identify any role of abiotic reactions in the dechlorination of TCE and other chlorinated ethenes in the RGA would require additional CSIA analyses on TCE samples.
 CSIA would also need to be performed on DCEs and vinyl chloride in the contaminated groundwater samples.

+Table 4.
+Stable carbon isotope data on TCE from groundwater wells along the northwest plume.

-MW-197 is the control well (Lee et al. 2008)
+MW-197 (Figure 5) is the control well (Lee et al. 2008).